It’s about what happens between us

 I’m Jane a clinical psychologist, relationship therapist and founder of The Room Between.
 We offer specialist, online, relationship and trauma therapy to help improve the way you relate to yourself, your experiences, and the people in your life in a way that is personally meaningful.

-We work with individuals, couples, multiples & families from many different backgrounds and cultures.
+We work with individuals and couples from many different backgrounds and cultures.

 We will positively affirm your gender and sexual orientation.